 Law Journal Informational Meetings

-An introductory meeting will be held on Wednesday, January 16th to provide interested students with a general overview of what being on a Journal is all about, why it is such a great opportunity, and what sort of involvement it requires.
+An introductory meeting will be held on Wednesday, February 12 at 12:15 PM in the Great Hall to provide interested students with a general overview of what being on a journal is all about, why it is such a great opportunity, and what sort of involvement it requires.

 Click here for a PDF containing the information shared at the first all-journal information meeting.